slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.
 Heart, head and soul in your interview.
-Make the interview feeling safe. when you have passion you communicate better -->
+Make the interview feeling safe. when you have passion you communicate better

+“I don't know if you've ever noticed this, but first impressions are often entirely wrong.” -- Lemony Snicket -->

 ### How to tell good stories?